Social Eyes And Rawmarsh St Josephs JFC Delighted With New ‘Tie-Up’

 “Our committee members and Managers were extremely impressed by my feedback, and when I received the phone call from Claire to tell me that Social Eyes would be delighted to become a member of Rawmarsh St Josephs JFC, I was ecstatic,” Scot revealed.
 “For me personally, this is a massive part of what I would like to achieve for our club.
 Rawmarsh St Josephs JFC aims to be an important part of the Rawmarsh community and the surrounding areas.
 First and foremost, though, we are a junior football club that provides an enjoyable and safe environment in which to play and train.”

 “We also promote a sense of team spirit and the opportunity to develop our players as kind and considerate young people,” Scot added.
-“As a club we will do our utmost to support the Social Eyes team and their parents, carers and supporters.
+“As a club we will do our utmost to support the Social Eyes team and their guardians and supporters.
 I look forward to what the future holds for this new venture involving Rawmarsh St Josephs JFC and Social Eyes.”

 “As ‘we’ say the future’s bright, the future’s green and white!!”